freestyletear/on-the-spot/README.md

 ## Known Bugs / Feature Request

-* Copy function not fully functional
+* Entertainment tab is not opperational could be a server error
-* If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/freestyletear/on-the-spot/issues/new) by including your search query and the expected result.
+* If you find a more bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/freestyletear/on-the-spot/issues/new) by including your search query and the expected result.
 * If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/freestyletear/on-the-spot/issues/new) Please include sample queries and their corresponding result.

-##### Link to Live Site : [https://on-the-spot.herokuapp.com/](https://on-the-spot.herokuapp.com/)

 ## Sources